FurkanToprak/cognitive-neuroscience/README.md

 * `Dorsal Visual System`: Directly connects to areas in frontal lobe that controls movement.
 Used to guide action using vision.
 Carries information about the movement of objects.
 * `Middle Temporal (MT) Complex`: Analyzes the movement of objects using information from the Dorsal Visual System.
 * `Phosphenes`: Flashes of light originating from visual cortex.
+* `V4/V8 Area`: Processes colors.

 ## Somatosensory Area
 * S1, S2, etc.
 * Involved with touch, temperature, pressure, and pain.

+## Combining the Senses
+* More locally, the different sensory aspects of the same sense (e.g. Vision) are combined by connections within that sensory systems (e.g. color, shape, etc.)
+* Different senses are combined in `multimodal` areas.
+These are areas such as the `parietal cortex` and the `prefrontal cortex`.
 # Methods of Stimulating the Brain
 * `Transcranial Magnetic Brain Stimulation (TMS)`: Stimulating neurons using magnetic fields with a metal coil on the scalp.

 # Methods of Observing the Brain
 * `fMRI`: Functional magnetic resonance imaging (fMRI) measures the small changes in blood flow that occur with brain activity.
+* `Diffusion weighted imaging (DWI)`: Chart connections by observing the flow of water in the brain.
+Water diffuses along fibre tracts.
+This way, we can observe the start and end of these tracts.